bayesimpact/fex/README.md

 ## Quickstart

 Simply write a class that inherits from `FeatureExtractor` and override its `extract` method.
+At one point, it should call `emit` with a pandas DataFrame, which is the result of the extraction.
+(In the future we may expand this to allow multiple emits, but for now it must emit exactly once.)

 Then execute it using the fex runner.

 ```
 #!/usr/bin/env python
+import pandas as pd
 import fex
-from fex import runner

 class ExampleFeature1(fex.FeatureExtractor):
     """First example feature extractor, super cool."""